Arts-Based Wellness

 Art therapy is a mental health profession that focuses on using the creative process to promote health and well-being in individuals of all ages.
 Art therapists use art-making as a method for self-expression and believe that individuals can express themselves with images in ways they cannot express with words.

-Lauren Daugherty, art therapist and Arts-based Wellness Experiences Manager, shares her vision for art therapy at the Eskenazi Museum of Art.
+Program founders Lauren Daugherty and Heidi Davis-Soylu share their vision for art therapy at the Eskenazi Museum of Art.

 Description of the video: